Artour64/wave-function-collapse-sort/readme.md

 # Wave Function Collapse Sort
-an attempt at applying the wave function collapse algorithm to sorting
+An attempt at applying the wave function collapse algorithm to sorting

+Reused most of the code from this repository: https://github.com/Artour64/sort-visualiser